arman-hk/twitterSentiment/README.md

 # twitterSentiment
-Sentiment analysis on Twitter's top tweets about AI Using Hugging Face Transformers for sentiment analysis and Tweepy for access to the Twitter API
+Sentiment analysis on Twitter's top tweets about AI, using Hugging Face Transformers for sentiment analysis and Tweepy for access to the Twitter API